-Distinguished Librarian (three for community colleges) - In these letters, the recommenders should: corroborate the candidate's merit for appointment, describe the candidate's stature in the discipline, catalog the candidate's most important achievements, speak to the influence and impact of the candidate's contribution on the discipline, (in laymen's terms where possible) and explain the significance of the candidate's awards and honors.
+Distinguished Librarian (three for community colleges) - In these letters, the recommenders should: corroborate the candidate's merit for appointment, describe the candidate's stature in the discipline, catalog the candidate's most important achievements, speak to the influence and impact of the candidate's contribution on the discipline, (in lay terms where possible) and explain the significance of the candidate's awards and honors.

 Course Evaluations and Grade Distributions (Distinguished Teaching Professor only) - Numerical summaries of selected student course evaluations and grade distributions should be included.
-Please provide an explanation if not included.
+Consideration will be given to grading patterns for all courses in at least two recent years.
+An explanation must be added if this information is not included.